redth-org/AndHUD/README.md

 Features
 --------
- - Several types of HUDs
  - Spinner (with and without Text)
  - Progress (with and without Text)
  - Image (with and without Text)
  - Success / Error (with and without Text)
  - Toasts
  - Xamarin.Android Support
  - Xamarin Component store
  - Similar API and functionality to BTProgressHUD for iOS